BLACK FRIDAY: Save on Ledger Flex, select Ledger Nano wallets and accessories.

 3 – Payment Methods

 You guessed it!
-You also need to input some form of payment methods in order to buy bitcoin.
-You can buy bitcoin with your credit card, a PayPal account or wire transfers.
+You also need to input some form of payment methods in order to buy Bitcoin.
+You can buy Bitcoin with your credit card, a PayPal account, or wire transfers.
 Most of these payments are accepted by exchange platforms, along with other options, depending on the exchange.

 4 – Choosing your wallet

-The most important thing you need to consider is where you will store your bitcoin.
+The most important thing you need to consider is where you will store your Bitcoin.
 Bitcoin and any other cryptocurrencies are stored in wallets.
-It’s not the leather one in your pockets, but a digital or hardware counterpart that will hold your bitcoin assets.
+It’s not the leather one in your pockets, but a digital or hardware counterpart that will hold your Bitcoin assets.

-A wallet is easy to come by – you either use the one the exchange gives you, download a digital one, like Metamask, or you can buy a hardware Bitcoin wallet which offers enhanced security and ownership, like the Ledger Nano X.
+A wallet is easy to come by – you either use the one the exchange gives you, download a digital one, like Metamask, or you can buy a hardware Bitcoin wallet that offers enhanced security and ownership, like the Ledger Nano X.

 When choosing a wallet you need to be aware that exchange wallets are vulnerable to hacks, as you don’t own the wallet per se, rather the exchange does.
 In contrast to them, digital wallets give you ownership over the wallet, yet still lack in security.
 The tightest security comes with using a hardware wallet that you can carry with you.